Software Engineer Reviews C# Code Generated by ChatGPT

 For me, it is a helpful tool but nowhere near replacing developers.
 You have to be a developer to feed the right queries and to understand the output.
 However, I do believe it can hugely improve productivity in certain situations.

 What is your experience with ChatGPT, and would you use it for .NET development?
 If you have already tried it, what were your results?
 Is there something you want me to try?
-Let me know in the comments, and if you happen to subscribe to my YouTube channel, I’ll see you in the next video.
+If you happen to subscribe to my YouTube channel, I’ll see you in the next video.